Charlotte Neighborhood

 The Reality

 The reality is access.
 Eastover doesn't market itself.
-The neighborhood's reputation precedes any listing, and many properties never hit public MLS—transferring privately between families or through discrete off-market transactions.
+The neighborhood's reputation precedes any listing.
+Many properties never hit public MLS.
+They transfer privately between families or through discrete off-market transactions.
 If you're searching Zillow for Eastover, you're likely seeing a fraction of actual activity.

-The homes themselves are substantial—Georgian, Tudor, and Colonial Revival architecture designed by notable architects, set on lots measured in acres rather than square feet.
+The homes themselves are substantial—Georgian, Tudor, and Colonial Revival architecture designed by notable architects.
+They are set on lots measured in acres rather than square feet.
 These aren't McMansions; they're genuine estate properties with the craftsmanship and materials to match.

 Buying in Eastover requires patience, relationships, and decisiveness.
-Inventory is genuinely scarce, and when appropriate properties become available, qualified buyers compete.
+Inventory is genuinely scarce.
+When appropriate properties become available, qualified buyers compete.
 This isn't a neighborhood for casual shopping—it's for buyers who understand what they want and are prepared to act.

 The Buyer Profile